fiduswriter/fiduswriter/README.md

 ### Add new document styles:

   1. While your server is running, navigate to http://[ADDRESS:PORT]/admin/style .
   2. Add all required document fonts.
 Each font consists of a font file and a CSS definition of the font.
-Notice that instead the URL for the font file in the CSS defition should be [URL]
+Notice that instead the URL for the font file in the CSS definition should be [URL]
   3. Add one or several new document styles.
 Insert the CSS definition and select all the fonts required by the style.
   4. In your console, interrupt the server and run:

     > python manage.py create_document_styles